Parametrized topological complexity of collision-free motion planning in the plane: Obstacle-avoiding collision-free motion in even dimensions

 The $r$-fold cup product $\Theta_r=\theta^r \in H^{r(d-1)}(E\times_B E)\otimes A^{\otimes r}$ is then realized as a linear combination of elements of the form $\eta_J \otimes a_J$, where $\eta_J=\eta_{j_1}\smile \dots \smile \eta_{j_r}$ is an $r$-fold cup product of degree $d-1$ generators of $\ker[\Delta^*\colon H^*(E\times_B E)) \to H^*(E))]$, and $a_J \in A^{\otimes r}$.
 But the degree $d-1$ generators of $\ker\Delta^*$ are the generators of the ideal $\mathcal J$ of \eqref{eq:kerideal}.
 As noted in Corollary \ref{cor:clJ}, we have $\cl({\mathcal J}) = 2n+m-2$.
 It follows that for $r=2n+m-1$, we have ${\mathcal J}^r=0$, and consequently $\theta^r=0$.
 Since the primary obstruction $\Theta_r=\theta^r$ vanishes, the fibration $\Pi_r \colon \Jo_r E^I_B \to E\times_B E$ admits a section. \end{proof} This completes the proof of Theorem \ref{thm:main} in the case where $d\ge 4$ is even.

 \begin{ack} The first author thanks Emanuele Delucci, Nick Proudfoot, and He Xiaoyi for productive conversations, and the organizers of the virtual workshop \emph{Arrangements at Home} for facilitating several of these conversations.
 Portions of this work were undertaken when the first and second authors visited the University of Florida Department of Mathematics in November, 2019.
-We thank the department for its hospitality and for providing a productive mathematical environment. \end{ack}
+We thank the department for its hospitality and for providing a productive mathematical environment.
+We also thank the anonymous referees for their helpful comments. \end{ack}